decentralized-identity/keri/docs/Q-and-A.md

 ## What's DNS Hijacking
 A DNS hijacking wave is targeting companies at an almost unprecedented scale.
 Clever trick allows attackers to obtain valid TLS certificate for hijacked domains. [more](https://arstechnica.com/information-technology/2019/01/a-dns-hijacking-wave-is-targeting-companies-at-an-almost-unprecedented-scale/).\
 _(@henkvancann)_

+## What is 'platform locked trust' and why should we bother?
+The `IPv4 layer` was become a standard internet transport layers over the years.
+It is a very strong structure.
+The transport layer has no security build into it.
+So the trust layer has to be something higher in the stack.
+However in the Support Application layers that sit on top of that IPv4, no standardization has taken place yet.
+It is a highly segmented layer and trust is therefore *locked* in those segments or platforms; it's not interoperable accross the internet.
+E.g. platform `Facebook` provides an identity system that only works within their domain.
+That's the same with for example `Google` or any number of blockchain.\
+We don't have a trustable interoperability.
+And that leads to the idea that the internet is broken.
+We want to fix that, we don't want a domain segmented internet trust map, a bifurcated internet, we want to have a single trust map.\
+(_SamMSmith_)

 ## How to repair the internet trust layer?
 With a waist and a neck. <img src="../images/platform_locked_trust.png" alt="Platform locked trust" border="0" width="400" style="float:left"><img src="../images/waist_neck.png" alt="Waist and neck" border="0" width="400" style="float:right">